Is Your Auto Theft Security System Effective Enough?

 - The one-off cost for this implementation is $900+

 - Stolen Vehicle Recovery System without Early Warning – The one-off cost for this implementation is $600+

 With going through all the above possibilities to protect your vehicle, it can be said that it is not enough to just have a standard car alarm anymore.
 Usually, within our must-have features when buying our vehicles, somewhere at the top of the list must be its security.

 With the car thief becoming cleverer at his craft, the following essential features must be considered:

 - Standard Auto Theft Security – Usually, some sort of alarm.
 But nowadays, a lot of people tend to “ignore” a blaring sound going off.

 - Having a remote ignition block device is a sure way to go to supplement your vehicle’s security.
-However, the only trade off is the monthly/yearly subscription fee.
+However, the only trade-off is the monthly/yearly subscription fee.

 - Having a LoJack device is definitely a no-brainer for supplementing your vehicle’s security system.
-There is only a one off payment for the supply and installation of this unit to your vehicle.
+There is only a one-off payment for the supply and installation of this unit to your vehicle.

-Even with these above supplements which has become part of our prized possessions’ furniture, all roads seem to lead back to having a hidden dash camera installed for extra measure in fighting back against the car thief.
+Even with these above supplements which have become part of our prized possessions’ furniture, all roads seem to lead back to having a hidden dash camera installed for extra measure in fighting back against the car thief.